iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/2_conversion_technologies.rst

 Many types of energy conversion technologies do not have fix relations between their inputs and outputs.
 MESSAGE has the option to link several activity variables of conversion technologies into one capacity constraint.
 For the additional activities linked to a capacity variable a coefficient defines the maximum power available in relation to one power unit of the main activity.

-In the following this constraint is only described for technologies without load regions; the other types are constructed in analogy (see also section 9.7).
+In the following this constraint is only described for technologies without load regions; the other types are constructed in analogy.

 .. math::
    \sum_{\sigma {v}'\delta }rel_{\sigma {v}'\delta} ^{svd}\times\epsilon_{\sigma {v}'\delta }\times z\sigma {v}'\delta ...t- \\ \sum_{\tau=t-\tau_{svd}}^{min(t,\kappa_{svd})}\Delta(\tau-1)\times \pi_{svd}\times f_i\times Yzsvd..\tau \leq hc_{svd}^t\times \pi_{svd},